ynashed/bionemo-fw-ea/docs/bionemo/models/equidock.md

 ## Intended Use

 Almost all biological processes involve proteins interacting with each other.
-Prediction of protein complexes can be used understand disease progression and also in the design of novel proteins that can preferentially interact with other proteins of choice.
+Prediction of protein complexes can be used to understand disease progression and also in the design of novel proteins that can preferentially interact with other proteins of choice.

 ## Model Architecture